lemonvde/pipott_site/content/TTRPGs/PF2e/Otari/The Story So Far.md

 She didn’t know too much more about him and avoids him pretty much at all costs.
 She advised the heroes to do the same. [[Volluk]] seemed very surprised to see them and was rather annoyed that they were disturbing his work

-[[Machival]], naturally, tried to attack him with a quick-draw of his shortbow, but [[Volluk]] discorporated into a pile of leeches that escaped through a grate in the floor before any arrows landed.
+[[Machival]], naturally, tried to attack him with a quick-draw of his short bow, but [[Volluk]] discorporated into a pile of leeches that escaped through a grate in the floor before any arrows landed.

 Further exploration led [[Glock]] to [[Aller Rosk]], a [[Ghoul|ghoul]]-tattoo artist in one of the chambers, who was extremely annoyed for being disturbed, announcing that he would tattoo [[Glock]] and consume his beautifully tattooed flesh. [[Aller Rosk|Aller]] was not messing around and did a considerable amount of damage to [[Glock]], almost killing him instantly, biting him and infecting him with [[Ghoul Fever|ghoul fever]], which would, given time, turn [[Glock]] himself into a flesh hungry [[Ghoul|ghoul]].
 The rest of [[The Party|the party]] heard this commotion and joined the fray. [[Radagast]] took a shot at [[Aller Rosk|Aller]] with his rifle but in the end [[Augrael]] dealt the final killing blow, ending [[Aller Rosk|Aller]] and digging into his flesh for a nice quick snack.